How To Fix Your Slow Metabolism Naturally

 However, if you’re out to build a lean, muscular body, then you want to make sure that your metabolism is suitably revved up.

-For example, let’s look at the case of the guy who has a TDEE of 1200 calories.
+For example, let’s look at the case of the person who has a TDEE of 1200 calories.

 In order to stimulate fat lose, he would need to eat at a caloric deficit; however, with a paltry 1200 calorie TDEE, it isn’t tenable to reduce calories that much further.

-This is especially true if he wants to build muscle as well (as many guys do).
+This is especially true if he wants to build muscle as well (as many people do).